 The temperature loggers were TidbiT v2 loggers (model UTBI-001) manufactured by Onset Computer Corporation.
 For each array, 9 loggers were attached at prescribed intervals to a line suspended vertically between a concrete anchor at the bottom and a float just below the surface.
-When deployed, the depth intervals for the loggers were: 1, 10, 20, 25, 30, 40, 50, 60, and 70 m.
+As in previous monitoring years, the depth intervals for the loggers were: 1, 10, 20, 25, 30, 40, 50, 60, and 70 m, for most of Year 7 (2019).
 This arrangement was intended to span the thermal layers when the water column is stratified.
+However, in order to provide better resolution of temperatures within and around the thermocline, additional loggers were added at the following depths in 2019: 15 m (installed on 17 July); and 5, 12.5, 17.5, 22.5, and 35 m (installed on 24 October).
+The deepest loggers at 60 m and 70 m were removed from each array on 24 October since hypolimnion temperatures were adequately characterized by the 40 m and 50 m loggers.
+These changes brought the total number of loggers on each array to 13, spanning a depth range of 1 to 50 m, which will be maintained for the remaining monitoring years.

-Starting in Year 6 (2018), a depth logger (SENSUS PRO model supplied by ReefNet Inc. (Mississauga, ON)) was deployed at the bottom of each line to provide actual depths (± 0.3 m) across the entire measurement period each year, from which the actual depths for each logger (at the known intervals) could be determined since the placement (and therefore total depth) of the array was not exactly the same between deployments.
-A sinking line was run along the bottom from the anchor to a fixed point on shore (i.e., tree trunk) to facilitate retrieval of the arrays, since the float was not visible at the surface.
+Starting in Year 6 (2018), a depth logger (SENSUS PRO model supplied by ReefNet Inc. (Mississauga, ON)) was deployed at the bottom of each line across the entire measurement period each year.
+The data from these loggers was used to calibrate the actual depths ( $\pm$ 0.3 m) of each temperature logger (at the prescribed intervals on each array as described above) since the placement (and therefore total depth) of the array was not exactly the same between deployments.
+A sinking line was run along the bottom from the array anchor to a fixed point on shore (i.e., tree trunk) to facilitate retrieval of the arrays, since the float was not visible at the lake surface.